nealrobbins/liferay-docs/discover/commerce/articles/040-pricing/02-price-lists.markdown

 # Price Lists [](id=price-lists)

-A price list contains a list of products with alternate prices from what's stored by the catalog.
+A price list contains a list of products with alternate prices to those stored by the catalog.
 The prices stored by the list are only available to members of specified user segments.
 Other buyers must pay the base price stored by the catalog's SKUs.